Profile-Driven Co-Pilot

 /sprint plan turns a goal into stories, slices them into squad-sized tasks, and assigns each to the right agent — with story points and dependencies.

-Every goal carries a turn budget and an LLM-token budget. /goal status shows burn-down per stage; agenIT stops at the gate when budget is depleted.
+Every goal carries a turn budget and an LLM-token budget. /goal status shows burn-down per stage; Octobus stops at the gate when budget is depleted.

 PMO templates (naming, commit style, doc layout, branch policy, license header) are loaded with the profile and enforced via pre-tool policy hooks.